johnjackoleary/cfi-commonplace-book/Filed/Ground-Based Navigation using VOR, DME, and ILS.md

 > [[VHF]] transmissions require line-of-sight

 ## DME
-An aircraft sends a interrogation pulses to a [[DME]] ground station, then the ground station transmits paired pulses back to the aircraft at same spacing but different frequency.
+An aircraft sends interrogation pulses to a [[DME]] ground station, then the ground station transmits paired pulses back to the aircraft at same spacing but different frequency.
 The time required to receive a response is used to determine [[slant range]] distance to the ground station.

 >[!warning] DME uses [[slant range]] distance.